boyle181/Drone-Sim-Project/README.md

 #What is the project about (overview of the whole project, not just the hw4)?
 This project is about created a simulation of the University of Minnesota Campus with multiple entities (drone, robots, etc) and having all those entities all being able to travel through the simulation.
 To make the simulation a battery and wallet system were incorporated to create a transcation system and place for the drone to recharge after completing ths trip
 # How to run the simulation (overview of the whole project, not just the hw4)?
-Here is a overview of how to run the simulation
+Here is a quick overview of how to run the visualization

     Go to the project's directory